terrier-org/pyterrier/docs/extending/indexer_retrieval.rst

    # NB: You can merge these two classes into a single one.
 PyTerrier DR and PyTerrier PISA both use this scheme.

-Optionally, your MyIndex class can extend :doc:`pt.Artifact <../ext/pyterrier-alpha/artifact>`- this allows your index to be easily shared as an Artifact on Huggingface/Zenodo etc.
+Optionally, your MyIndex class can extend :class:`pt.Artifact <pyterrier.Artifact>`- this allows your index to be easily shared as an Artifact on Huggingface/Zenodo etc.

 Other Examples: